Poland's new Prime Minister Donald Tusk takes office, ending 8 years of conservative rule

 WARSAW, Poland (AP) — The new Polish Prime Minister Donald Tusk and his Cabinet members took office Wednesday after they were sworn in by the president, marking the end of eight tumultuous years of rule by a national conservative party, Law and Justice.

 The swearing-in ceremony of the pro-European Union government, the final step in a transition of power, took place in the presidential palace in Warsaw.
-Tusk was returning to the job after a nine-year spell in opposition.
+Tusk returns to the job after a nine-year spell during which he held a top EU position and was the Polish opposition leader.

-“Donald Tusk wants Poland to be again in the heart of the EU and that's where her place is,” he said.
-“I am happy that together, arm in arm with Poland develop the EU and Polish-German relations.”
+“Donald Tusk wants Poland to be again in the heart of the EU and that's where her place is,” Scholz said.
+“I am happy that together, arm in arm with Poland, we can develop the EU and the Polish-German relations.”

 The change of government follows a national election on Oct.
-15 which was won by a group of parties that ran on separate tickets vowing to work together under Tusk's leadership to restore democratic norms eroded by Law and Justice and mend relations with foreign allies that were also strained.
+15 that was won by a group of parties running on separate tickets and vowing to work together under Tusk's leadership to restore democratic norms eroded by Law and Justice and mend strained relations with foreign allies.

+Tusk's government won a confidence vote in parliament on Tuesday evening after an inaugural speech in which he vowed to demand that the West keep up its support for Ukraine.

 In his policy speech Tuesday, Tusk called on Poland’s fractious political class to unite, saying the nation cannot afford divisions while Russia is waging a war of aggression across the border, a conflict many fear could spread if Moscow prevails.